 Before then British Standard wall ties were typically manufactured from mild steel and commonly protected by a sacrificial zinc coating.
 Tie irons were expected to last the lifetime of a building.
 Surprisingly, as it was subsequently discovered, wall tie corrosion could become a major issue in as little as 26 years.

 Wire butterfly ties are made from small diameter wires that are twisted into a double loop.
 Because they have little mass, when they corrode they generally break up without showing any initial signals that structural defect is present and that the walls are no longer connected.
 A bow in the wall may be the first sign that tells you all is not well.

-When wire butterfly ties corrode they break up without exhibiting any initial tell-tail signals of a structural defect.
-When plate-derived vertical twist or fish tail ties corrode, they have potential expand to seven times their original thickness.
-This expansion force is irresistible and often causes the brick walls to crack along the mortar joints, causing structural damage and affecting stability.
+Vertical twist ties are manufactured from heavier flat steel plate, often with a 'fish-tail' end.
+When they begin to rust they have potential expand to seven times their original thickness.
+This tremendous expansion force is irresistible and often causes the brick walls to split and crack horizontally along the mortar joints, causing structural damage and affecting stability.

 Where an existing wall tie system has failed through corrosion or improper installation then replacement wall ties are a vital part of a remedial solution that strengthens and stabilises vulnerable cavity wall structures.
 Be sure to read our Professional Guide to Wall Tie Replacement for full details.